 It is also capable of generating AMP pages with the same React code and CSS.

 Frontity is prepared to be hosted either in a regular Node.js server or in serverless services.
 That makes it super cheap and infinitely scalable.

-Frontity and its extensions will help save you a lot of development time while enjoying of all of the latest technology trends, already configured for you.
-You can check them in detail here: Frontity Features page.
+Frontity and its extensions will help save you a lot of development time while allowing you to enjoy all of the latest technology trends that are already configured for you. **You can check them out in detail here: Frontity Features page.